Sources: Eagles' Ertz has fractured rib; Ajayi cut

-PHILADELPHIA -- Eagles star tight end Zach Ertz suffered a fractured rib against the Dallas Cowboys on Sunday, according to a league source.
+PHILADELPHIA -- Eagles star tight end Zach Ertz fractured his rib against the Dallas Cowboys on Sunday, according to a league source.

 The Eagles, meanwhile, are expected to get running back Jordan Howard back from injury this week, a source told ESPN's Adam Schefter.
 Howard has missed the past six games with a shoulder injury.